lucaspogilvie/predicting_bill_outcomes/README.md

 |rf_SMOTE|0.759223|0.612637|0.435264
 |smaller_df|0.765522|0.669839|0.483469

 The best model was one with the balanced subsamples and other hyperparameters tuned.
-It is able to identify 75% of the passed bills in the test set and when it gets predicts it is going to be enacted, it is correct 40% of the time.
+It is able to identify 75% of the passed bills in the test set and when it predicts it is going to be enacted, it is correct 40% of the time.
 This isn't the most impressive result but could be of some use to people interested in having a better idea whether a bill will pass or not.

 <img src = "Code/04_Modeling/confusion_matrix.png">

-Also did random fores tusing the abstracts instead.
+Also tried random forest models using the abstracts instead:

 |Model|accuracy|recall|precision|
 |---|---|---|---|